JanPretorius98/20713479-FMX-Prac/README.md

-Certainly!
-Here's a more complete structure for your README, including the details you've provided and placeholders for additional recommended sections:

----

 # Financial Econometrics 871 Practical Test Repository

 This repository contains the materials for the Financial Econometrics 871 practical test, including datasets, utility scripts for analysis, and documentation templates for questions and presentations.